 A comprehensive audit of provision in the Borough was conducted by Kettering Borough Council officers alongside relevant facility managers during November and December 2008.
 The audit provided a snapshot of the situation at that time and was based on a proforma to standardise data collection and ensure sites were considered on a like for like basis on their ability to provide for any increase in participation.
 We looked at a range of elements including accessibility, quality, service provision, catchment (travel time, public transport etc), opening hours, affordability and physical accessibility (disability access etc) and graded facilities dependant on their catchment and composition as strategic facilities, borough wide facilities or local facilities.
-This will help the Council identify the level of developers' contributions which would be appropriate for each facilities in the borough.
+This will help the Council identify the level of developers' contributions which would be appropriate for each facility and whether the developments outside of the borough will have an impact on facilities in the borough.
 A copy of the proforma can be found in appendix 6.
 KPI 6 of Sport England's Active People survey (satisfaction with local facilities) was also considered when developing the action plan.